umd-lhcb/misid-unfold/README.md

 ### Generation of tagging efficiencies

+Run `build-rdx-tag-2016`.

 ### Unfold the misID efficiencies

 Make sure to download all required ntuples with `git annex get`!

-4. `make build-rdx-tag-2016`, Copy and commit histograms then update YAML (this is implied for all subsequent steps).

-    This is to build tagged histograms from misID control sample.

-6. `make build-rdx-unfold-2016`
+`make build-rdx-unfold-2016`.

-    This is to do actual misID unfolding.
+One can also test-run the unfolding (w/o actually doing unfolding!) by `make test-unfold`.

 ### Apply misID and DiF smearing weights

 `make build-rdx-weights-2016`

 This apply misID weights and momentum smearing on misID control samples.
 It's typically not applied here.
 The rule here is for demo purpose only.

 Some test plots including both the nominal region and the DSB region can be generated with: